-- Do get a tow float.
+- Get a tow float.
+Get a tow float.
 These handy inflatables attach to you with a belt and serve a number of useful purposes.
 If you get tired, you simply hold onto it for a bit.
 If you’re in open water, it makes you more visible to the lifeguards.
 Most have waterproof compartments for keys and phones.

 - Be flexible as seasons change.
-In the summer, I tend to swim for about half an hour (there are many that do more, but half an hour is enough for me).
+Be flexible as seasons change.
+In the summer, I tend to swim for about half an hour.
+Some people do more but half an hour is enough for me).
 In the autumn, winter and early spring, I get out earlier rather than later, mainly to ensure I stay safe and confident.
 You don’t need to swim for long to reap the benefits.
 I once did a dip in my local river in February that lasted all of eight minutes.
-It was more invigorating than an Italian espresso!

-- Watch for “afterdrop”.
-Especially as we head into colder weather, there are a number of easy but essential precautions you can take to make sure you don’t suffer from afterdrop, when your body struggles to warm back up after cold water immersion.
+- Watch for ‘afterdrop’.
+Especially in colder weather, there are a number of easy but essential precautions you can take to make sure you don’t suffer from afterdrop.
+This is when your body struggles to warm back up after being in cold water.
 Bring a hot drink and a small snack so that you warm up from the inside.
 Invest in a woolly hat to keep the heat in your head.
-Put your feet into something warm and cosy (I use an old but trusty pair of Uggs).
+Put your feet into something warm and cosy.
+I use an old but trusty pair of Uggs.

 I live near the sea and swim often but although I’ve been to the Lake District more than 10 times in the last 20 years, I’ve never once thought about going in the water.
 This summer I swam in four lakes, including Wast Water, Ullswater, Coniston and Rydal Water.
 It felt amazing and each lake offered spectacular views and different characteristics.
 It was the highlight of my holiday.”